While your students live on this earth, they will never be perfect. They’re going to mess up and make mistakes. It’s a part of life.

 Bible: 1 Peter 1:14-16; Colossians 3:12-17

-Bottom Line: We can live a holy life with the help of the Holy Spirit.
+Bottom Line: You can live a holy life with the help of the Holy Spirit.

 - Slips of paper and pen